PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 08:45:49
+Last updated: 2024-04-06 08:46:27
-Random Quote: When you do one good deed, it creates a ripple effect.
-One good deed leads to another and another. - Marshall Eriksen
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker